connor-ms/nba-predictor/README.md

 # NBA-predictor

-A machine learning approach to detecting political bias in articles.
+A machine learning approach to predicting NBA game wins.